Distributed-AI/PipeTransformer/doc/pytorch_blog/PipeTransformer.md

 Figure 5.
 Overview of PipeTransformer Training System
 </p>

-PipeTransformer co-designs an on the fly freeze algorithm and an automated elastic pipelining training systemthat can dynamically transform the scope of the pipelinedmodel and the number of pipeline replicas.
-The overallsystem architecture is illustrated in Figure 5.
-To support PipeTransformer’s elastic pipelining, we maintain acustomized version of PyTorch Pipeline.
-For data parallelism, we usePyTorch DDP as a baseline.
-Other libraries are standard mechanisms ofan operating system (e.g.,multi-processing) and thusavoid specialized software or hardware customization requirements.
-To ensure the generality of our framework, wehave decoupled the training system into four core components: <strong>freeze algorithm</strong>, <strong>AutoPipe</strong>, <strong>AutoDP</strong>, and <strong>AutoCache</strong>.
+PipeTransformer co-designs an on the fly freeze algorithm and an automated elastic pipelining training system that can dynamically transform the scope of the pipelined model and the number of pipeline replicas.
+The overall system architecture is illustrated in Figure 5.
+To support PipeTransformer’s elastic pipelining, we maintain a customized version of PyTorch Pipeline.
+For data parallelism, we use PyTorch DDP as a baseline.
+Other libraries are standard mechanisms of an operating system (e.g.,multi-processing) and thus avoid specialized software or hardware customization requirements.
+To ensure the generality of our framework, we have decoupled the training system into four core components: <strong>freeze algorithm</strong>, <strong>AutoPipe</strong>, <strong>AutoDP</strong>, and <strong>AutoCache</strong>.
 The <strong>freeze algorithm</strong> (grey) samples indicators from the training loop and makes layer-wise freezing decisions, which will be shared with <strong>AutoPipe</strong> (green).
-AutoPipeis an elastic pipeline module that speeds uptraining by excluding frozen layers from the pipeline andpacking the active layers into fewer GPUs (pink), leading toboth fewer cross-GPU communications and smaller pipelinebubbles.
-Subsequently, <strong>AutoPipe</strong> passes pipeline lengthinformation to <strong>AutoDP</strong> (purple), which then spawns morepipeline replicas to increase data-parallel width, if possible.
+AutoPipeis an elastic pipeline module that speeds up training by excluding frozen layers from the pipeline and packing the active layers into fewer GPUs (pink), leading to both fewer cross-GPU communications and smaller pipeline bubbles.
+Subsequently, <strong>AutoPipe</strong> passes pipeline length information to <strong>AutoDP</strong> (purple), which then spawns more pipeline replicas to increase data-parallel width, if possible.
 The illustration also includes an example in which AutoDP introduces a new replica (purple). <strong>AutoCache</strong> (orange edges) is a cross-pipeline caching module, as illustrated by connections between pipelines.
 The source code architecture is aligned with Figure 5 for readability and generality.

 # Implementation Using PyTorch APIs

 As can see from Figure 5, PipeTransformers contain four components: Freeze Algorithm, AutoPipe, AutoDP, and AutoCache.
 Among them, AutoPipe and AutoDP relies on PyTorch DDP (`torch.nn.parallel.DistributedDataParallel`) [1] and Pipeline (`torch.distributed.pipeline`), respectively.
-In this blog, we only highlight the key implmentation details of AutoPipe and AutoDP.
+In this blog, we only highlight the key implementation details of AutoPipe and AutoDP.
 For details of Freeze Algorithm and AutoCache, please refer to our paper.

 ## AutoPipe: Elastic Pipelining